dossi-coder/nfd/data/startMessage.md

-You can send massage to Tohka by this bot.
+Now you can send messages.